Benjamin Ryskeldi-Falcon

 PhD student

-Renren obtained her BSc from University College London, working on pericyte adenosine receptors with David Attwell for her final year project .
-She completed her MSc in Neuroscience at the University of Oxford, during which she worked with Kelvin Talbot the effects of mutated C9orf72 on iPSC-derived motor neurons and with Armin Lak on the role of dopamine signals in the ventral tegmental area during visual decision making.
-She joined the lab as PhD student in October 2020.
+Renren obtained her BSc from University College London, working on pericyte adenosine receptors with David Attwell in her final year project .
+She completed her MSc in Neuroscience at the University of Oxford, during which she worked with Kelvin Talbot on the mechanisms of C9orf72 expansion using human iPSC-derived motor neurons, and with Armin Lak on the role of dopamine signalling in visual decision making.
+She joined the group as PhD student in October 2020 on a Cambridge Commonwealth, European and International Trust Postgraduate Scholarship.
+Heidy is a member of Queen’s College, University of Cambridge.